According to a survey that Trulia did, about 90% of American homeowners say that they have plans for some kind of renovations to their home.

 One thing you could do in your bathroom is to replace the countertops in them.
 Granite and gray countertops are very trendy right now, and you can easily replace them without having to do much work.

-Some other things you could try is to upgrade the sinks, toilets, and shower.
+Some other things you could try is to upgrade the toilets and shower accessories.
+You should consider installing modern ceramic sinks to change the look of your bathroom.
 Upgraded appliances can be difficult to install on your own, especially when plumbing is involved, but you can find many tutorials on how to do it online.

 5. Install Crown Molding

 You may have never looked up at your ceiling and wished for crown molding, but once you put it up, you’ll wonder why you never had it to begin with.

 It doesn’t have to be too expensive, and it can be a nice weekend project.
 It’s easier if you have two people working on this, as you’ll need a ladder to be able to reach the ceiling.

 You can buy all kinds of different designs for your trim molding.
 They also come in different materials, but they’re all easy to cut if you have a handsaw.

 6. Clean the Grout and Tile